aws-samples/aws-get-started-workshop/content/00-intro/01-when-to-use.md

 You might already have an AWS account in which you've performed early experiments, but that account might not be suitable for supporting formal development, testing, and deployment of a production quality workloads.

-This guide also depends on you having one or several technical people that are available and sufficiently skilled to follow the instructions in this guide to establish your initial AWS environment in support of production workloads.
+This guide also depends on you having a technical person to two that are available and sufficiently skilled to follow the instructions in this guide.
 See [Required Knowledge]({{< relref "05-required-knowledge" >}}) for more information on the skills required to be able to use this guide.

 ## Enhance your existing AWS environment